HomePublicationsInsightsAre the companies' international guidelines adequate for Brazil?

 https://ilos.com.br

-Monica Barros is a Managing Partner at ILOS.
-She has more than 20 years of experience in the Logistics area, working in companies such as Shell, Ambev and White Martins.
-In consulting, she has participated in several types of projects, including Strategic Planning, Development of Logistics Networks, Transport Management, Identification of Supply and Demand.
+Monica Barros is an Executive Partner at ILOS.
+She has over 20 years of experience in Logistics, having worked for companies such as Shell, Ambev, and White Martins.
+In consulting, she has participated in various types of projects, including Strategic Planning, Logistics Network Development, Transportation Management, and Supply and Demand Identification.

 Sign up and receive exclusive content and market updates